No. Updating your areas served alone doesn't directly improve where your business ranks on Google Maps or in local search results.

 Google reviews

 The number, quality, and recency of your Google reviews are one of the most important signals Google uses for local rankings.
-Reviews that naturally mention specific cities, neighborhoods, or communities in the review text add geographic relevance that profile settings do not.
+Reviews that naturally mention specific cities, neighborhoods, or communities in the review text can add geographic relevance that profile settings don't.
 A steady stream of recent reviews from real customers in your target area will always outweigh any field adjustment.

 Proximity

 Your registered business location relative to the person searching is one of the most heavily weighted factors in Google's local ranking algorithm.
 No profile field overrides this.
-If a competitor is physically closer to the person searching, that is a structural advantage that service area selections cannot close.
+If a competitor is physically closer to the person searching, that's a structural advantage that service area selections can't close.

 Overall profile strength